West Greenlandic

-Kalaallisut (lit. 'language of the Kalaallit'), also known as West Greenlandic (vestgrønlandsk), is the primary language of Greenland and constitutes the Greenlandic language, spoken by the vast majority of the inhabitants of Greenland, as well as by thousands of Greenlandic Inuit in Denmark proper (in total, approximately 50,000 people).
-It was historically spoken in the southwestern part of Greenland, i.e. the region around Nuuk.
+Kalaallisut (lit. 'language of the Kalaallit'), also known as West Greenlandic (vestgrønlandsk), is the primary and official language of Greenland.
+It is spoken by the majority of the inhabitants of Greenland, as well as by thousands of Greenlandic Inuit in Denmark proper (in total, approximately 50,000 people).
+It was historically spoken in the southwestern part of Greenland, i.e. the region around Nuuk, as opposed to the related Greenlandic languages in the northwestern and eastern parts of the island.
+It has been an official language of Greenland since the 18th century, and the sole official language since 2009.